Mayo Clinic: Group practice

-Preeminent among the early physicians who joined the practice was Henry Plummer, M.D.
-A specialist in thyroid disease, he made milestone contributions to the treatment of goiter.
+Preeminent among the early physicians who joined the practice was Henry Stanley Plummer, M.D.
+A specialist in thyroid disease, he made contributions to the treatment of goiter.
 In terms of organizational development, he collaborated with the Mayo brothers in coordinating the introduction of specialties that expanded the scope of the Mayo practice beyond its origins in surgery.
 A polymath whose interests included architecture, engineering, and art, Plummer also created many of the systems and procedures that remain central to Mayo Clinic today, such as the integrated "dossier" medical record.
-In fact, Dr. Will said that hiring Plummer was the best day's work he ever did.

 Growth and national expansion

-By virtue of their surgical skills and efficient management, the Mayo brothers were financially successful and professionally prominent.
-They both served as president of the American Medical Association and achieved international recognition as surgeons.
-In 1919, the brothers and their wives donated the assets of the medical practice including land, buildings, and equipment, as well as the majority of their life savings, to transform the private partnership into a not-for-profit organization dedicated to an integrated mission of patient care, medical education, and medical research.
+The Mayo brothers both served as presidents of the American Medical Association and achieved recognition as surgeons.
+In 1919, the brothers and their wives donated the assets of the medical practice, including land, buildings, and equipment, as well as the majority of their life savings, to transform the private partnership into a not-for-profit organization.

 Following World War II, Mayo Clinic continued to expand in Rochester, Minnesota.
-The 1980s initiated transformative changes that set the course for the modern Mayo Clinic.
-An early adopter of the Internet, Mayo Clinic has been recognized for its online communications to patients, members of the public and medical professionals.
+In 1972, the Mayo Medical School (now Mayo Clinic Alix School of Medicine) opened.

-In 1986, Mayo Clinic formally united with Saint Marys Hospital and Rochester Methodist Hospital.
+In 1986, Mayo Clinic formally united with Saint Mary's Hospital and Rochester Methodist Hospital.
 That same year, Mayo Clinic expanded to Florida partly because of a donation of 400 acres of land in Jacksonville from the Davis family.
 This was followed by expansion to Scottsdale, Arizona, in 1987; the Phoenix, Arizona, campus opened in 1998.
-In 1992, Mayo Clinic Health System began as a network of community-based medical services in Minnesota, Iowa, and Wisconsin.
+In 1992, Mayo Clinic Health System became operational as a network of community-based medical services in Minnesota, Iowa, and Wisconsin.
 In 2011, Mayo Clinic launched the Mayo Clinic Care Network, a collection of facilities with access to Mayo Clinic protocols and experts.

 In November 2019, the Mayo Clinic, in a joint partnership with SEHA Abu Dhabi Health Services Co, invested $50 million into a 741-bed hospital in the United Arab Emirates for a 25% stake.

-At the beginning of 2020 the Mayo Clinic opened a health clinic in central London, in partnership with Oxford University Clinic.
+At the beginning of 2020, the Mayo Clinic opened a health clinic in central London, in partnership with Oxford University Clinic.
 It was officially named Mayo Clinic Healthcare.
-In July 2020 it was reported that the Mayo Clinic had bought Oxford University Clinic's share of the facility, to become the sole owner and its first overseas clinic operated as a Mayo Clinic entity.
+In July 2020, it was reported that the Mayo Clinic had bought Oxford University Clinic's share of the facility, to become the sole owner and its first overseas clinic operated as a Mayo Clinic entity.